-Evidence has demonstrated that interruption of chest compressions is associated with poorer return of spontaneous circulation and lower survival rates and that both lay and health care professional's experience difficulty in determining presence or absence of pulse in collapsed casualties.
+Evidence has demonstrated that interruption of chest compressions is associated with poorer return of spontaneous circulation and lower survival rates and that both lay and health care professionals have trouble in determining presence or absence of pulse in collapsed casualties.
 Therefore, rescuers should minimise interruptions of chest compressions and CPR should not be interrupted to check for signs of life.